 November 10, 2020

-Author: Suzy Levi, NCPT, PMA Board of Directors
+Author: Suzy Levi, NCPT

 The word “tactile” is defined as experiences or sensations received or felt by touch.
 In my opinion, using tactile cueing is one of the most powerful teaching tools in Pilates.
 When I am practicing Pilates, a tactile cue always help me understand where my body is in space, and the touch from the teacher helps connects me to the movement.
 As a teacher, I use tactile cueing daily with most of my students to help them find the best alignment possible and get the most out of the exercise.

 If you would have asked me pre- pandemic, I would have told you that I could not practice or teach Pilates without tactile cues.
 Fast forward to present day, where virtual teaching and social distancing are here to stay, I knew it was important to not lose this technique and didn’t want to go without tactile cueing in my teacher’s toolbox.
 I adapted quickly and developed ways I could achieve similar results without touching and maintaining a safe distance from my students.